 Ewropa (Europe), pronounced ew-ro-pa [ew.'ɾo.pa] or e-u-ro-pa [e.u.'ɾo.pa] or even e-wu-ro-pa [e.wu.'ɾo.pa]

-Unless they must be pronounced as separate syllables, u and i do not typically appear next to other vowels.
+Unless stressed, u and i do not appear next to other vowels.
 Instead, w and y are conventionally used, either preceded or followed by vowels.

 pyano (piano), pronounced pyano ['pja.no], pi-a-no [pi.'a.no] or even pi-ya-no [pi.'ja.no]